Validating WKT and GeoJSON with Pydantic v2

 if not isinstance(value, str):

-raise ValueError("WKT geometry must be a string")
+raise ValueError("WKT geometry must be a plain string")

 try: